Laoode/EduView/README.md

 - Suspicious behaviors: Things like bending over the desk, putting their hand under the table, looking around, standing up, or waving to someone.
 The system analyzes the video feed from a camera in the classroom and flags any suspicious behaviors for the proctor to review.
-This way, the proctor doesn’t have to walk around the room—they can just check the alerts from EduView and take action if needed.
+This way, the proctor doesn’t have to walk around the room, they can just check the alerts from EduView and take action if needed.
 It also makes students think twice about cheating because they know the AI is watching!
 ### Model 2: Head Movement (Online Exams)
 This model is another YOLO-based system, but it’s focused on head movement and detect objects around student during online exam.